nodejitsu/handbook/book.md

 #### Confirm a User account

 All User accounts must be confirmed.
 When a new User is created, a confirmation email will be sent to the email address associated with that user.
-In this email address, you will receive an invite code.
+In this email there will be an invite code.
 This code must be sent to the API to confirm the account.

     POST /users/:user-id
     {